shrawan-beginner/odin-recipes/README.md

 # odin-recipes
-HTML practice project from The Odin Project
+This is a practice HTML project created using The Odin Project instructions.